I’ve always been the person with a camera at holidays but I didn’t get serious about it until about 2007 or so.

 I can use all my fz200 52mm filters and close up glass

-Finally the battery door hinges so that I can leave my tripod plate on and still get to the battery and card.
+Finally, unlike the fz1000, the battery door hinges so that I can leave my tripod plate on and still get to the battery and card.
 That’s a biggie.

-Metal tripod screw is nice and even nicer now that I can open the battery door with it still on the tripod
+Metal tripod screw is nice and even nicer now that I can open the battery door with it still on the tripod!!

 Just like the fz1000 I like the focus peaking

-I also like that again like the fz1000 is has multiple image, time lapse and some fun settings
+I also like that again like the fz1000 is has multiple image, time lapse, and some fun settings

 Not quite like the big focus ring on the fz1000 but the new MF roll control is easy to use